 3) create a mobile app.
 Thanks to the API, parts of the Visual Basic system become available on mobile devices as well.
 All you need is qualified engineers who are able to connect the mobile app to the core of the existing system.

-The extension approach to VB apps modernization is extremely suitable in such cases:
+The extension approach to VB apps replacement is extremely suitable in such cases:

-- the app doesn’t have critical bugs and flaws;
+- the app doesn’t have critical bugs or flaws;

 - there’s a need to add some new functionality;